Updated by Chris Richards on Jan 21, 2021

-As a Calgary-based mortgage broker, the question often gets asked what do we do, and how are we different from a bank.
+As a licensed mortgage broker, the question often gets asked what do we do, and how are we different from a bank.

-In this blog, I am going to briefly talk about Alberta mortgage brokers, and how they work in Canada's banking system with a regional focus on local mortgages (Calgary, Edmonton mortgages, etc.).
-However, most lenders in Canada have a national focus and the rules apply equally.
+In this blog, I am going to briefly talk about being a mortgage broker in Alberta, however most lenders in Canada have a national focus, so arranging a mortgage in Edmonton or Calgary is the same process and the same rules as working with a borrower in Toronto, Vancouver or Halifax as examples.
 Happy to help, wherever you are!

 1. What is a Mortgage Broker?

 In a nutshell, they are independent, trained specialists licensed to represent and provide you with the best advice for your home or property financing needs.

 They are retained by the client to shop the mortgage market (including banks, trust companies and other financial institutions) and to provide independent advice in choosing a mortgage commitment to fit the client’s particular needs.

 It is a similar service as that of an insurance broker or travel agent in that the professional is highly trained within a very complex industry.

 - Often they can obtain home loan commitments with better terms, options and interest rates than the client can obtain on their own;